Presidency of Jorge Batlle: Rupture of the coalition with National Party and resignation of Nationalist ministers

-With the economic crisis in the background, on 28 October 2002 the Board of National Party decided to remove their colleagues from the Executive, resolution that was not adopted unanimously but 9 against 6, supporting it Herrerism and National Alliance factions, while against it Wilsonist Current and some Intendants from the Uruguayan interior.
-The resolution accused the government of Jorge Batlle of pathological ineptitud to make decisions.
+With the economic crisis in the background, on 28 October 2002 the Board of National Party decided to remove their colleagues from the Executive, resolution that was not adopted unanimously but 9 against 6, supporting it were the Herrerism and National Alliance factions, while against it were the Wilsonist Current and some Intendants from the Uruguayan interior.
+The resolution accused the government of Jorge Batlle of pathological ineptitude to make decisions.
 The president of National Party Luis Alberto Lacalle even dared to say that Nationalists were responsible of allowing Batlle being elected and if it was possible to go backwards he would change his votes.
-On the other hand, those opposing this resolution argued that this was an act of irresposibility.
+On the other hand, those opposing this resolution argued that this was an act of irresponsibility.

 This resolution was submitted to be deliberated by the National Convention of the party to decide if it would be kept, modified or revoked, scheduled for the next 3 November.
 The day of the meeting the Convention decided by 291 votes supporting it and 112 against it to maintain the resolution to withdraw their ministers as it was decided by the Board.
 This conference was held under a troublesome and hostile climate, where each band discredited and insulted the other.
 The factions that supported the Conventions' resolution were Herrerismo and Alianza Nacional, while against it were Desafío Nacional, Correntada Wilsonista and some Intendants from the Uruguayan interior.

 On 13 November, Jorge Batlle, already aware of these series of events since the initial resolution of National Party's Board, accepted the resignation of the Nationalist ministers and appointed to replace them several politicians from Colorado Party.